PE, PTOE, Vice President, Advanced Mobility Group

 PE, Senior Project Manager, Gray-Bowen-Scott

-Mr. Khan is a registered Civil Engineer in California with over 28 years of professional experience in the fields of civil and transportation engineering.
-Mr. Khan has recently retired from City of Dublin, where he oversaw the Transportation Division since 2012.
+Mr. Khan is a registered Civil Engineer in California with over 28 years of professional experience in civil and transportation engineering.
+Mr. Khan recently retired from the City of Dublin, where he oversaw the Transportation Division since 2012.
+After retiring from Dublin, Mr. Khan joined Gray Bowen Scott as a Senior Project Manager.
 At the City of Dublin, he oversaw the planning, design, and construction of transportation capital projects as well as the operation of all traffic signals, intelligent transportation systems, and management of all transportation facilities.
 Prior to joining the City of Dublin, Mr. Khan managed the Transportation Division at the City of Alameda.
 At the City of Alameda, he oversaw the City's Transportation Commission and represented the City at various regional forums and committees.
-He has led the development of the City's Pedestrian Master Plan, Bicycle Master Plan, and the update of the City's Transportation Element, including the creation of a multimodal street functional classification system.
-Mr. Khan has in-depth knowledge of transportation funding in California.
-He has worked on many projects where he acquired funding from multiple federal, state, and local funding sources.
-He has worked with residents, community groups, and political entities on numerous projects to achieve public support.
-His problem solving and collaborative approach has enabled him to achieve success on controversial local and regional issues.
+He led the development of the City's Pedestrian Master Plan, Bicycle Master Plan, and the update of the City's Transportation Element, including the creation of a multimodal street functional classification system.

 |Ronald Kilcoyne||Senior Manager, TMD Consulting Services